jfcloutier/karma_system/design_notes/observations from predictions.md

 When a CA receives a prediction that is not meaningful to it, it returns a fully confident prediction error with value `unknown`.

-An uncontested prediction is one that has received no prediction error or has only received unknown-valued prediction errors from a strict subset of its umwelt (at least one umwelt CA matched the prediction with an experience).
+An uncontested prediction is one that has received no prediction error or has only received unknown-valued prediction errors from a strict subset of its umwelt (implying that at least one umwelt CA matched the prediction with an experience).

 It is possible for a prediction to not cause an observation if consequent unknown-valued prediction errors were received from all umwelt CAs; the prediction was meaningless to the entire umwelt, and thus no information about the umwelt was gained from making the prediction.

 Different umwelt CAs can reply to a prediction with prediction errors that have conflicting values.
 Only the most confident, most informative among conflicting, value-bearing prediction errors becomes an observation.
-A tie is resolved by using the last prediction error received.
+A tie is resolved by using the most recent prediction error received.

 A prediction error that is at least as confident as the contradicted prediction overrides the prediction as observation and confers its confidence to the resulting observation.